The following are the topics that are going to be covered in this tutorial blog:

 Get familiar with the top PL/SQL Interview Questions to get a head start in your career!

 Oracle and various Oracle tools are supplied with product-specific packages that define application programming interfaces (APIs) that you can call from PL/SQL, SQL, Java, or other programming environments.

 Package DBMS_ALERT lets you use database triggers to alert an application when specific database values change.

 Package DBMS_OUTPUT enables you to display output from PL/SQL blocks, subprograms, packages, and triggers.

 Package DBMS_PIPE allows different sessions to communicate over named pipes.
-(A pipe is an area of memory used by one process to pass information to another.)
+A pipe is an area of memory that is used by one process to pass information to another.

 Packages HTF and HTP allow your PL/SQL programs to generate HTML tags.

 Package UTL_FILE lets PL/SQL programs read and write operating system (OS) text files.
 It provides a restricted version of standard OS stream file I/O, including open, put, get, and close operations.